vvij86/churn_predictions/readme.txt

-You can add this short ADO status update:
+You can add this status update:

-Status: In progress.
-The list of churn definition, eligibility, date parameter, and modelling rule items for discussion has been documented in the Confluence page: [Confluence link].
-A few items are still pending confirmation and will be discussed in today’s Business SME meeting.
+Status: Review of the existing ML FRS is in progress.
+The FRS document will be updated once the churn target, eligibility, date parameters, and modelling rules are finalized and confirmed with the Business SME.